aaromnido/forestry-demo/_projects/modern-engineering.md

 - research
 slug: ''
 ---
 ## Overview

-Resident Professors Murphy Tiernan and Kelly Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering students.
+Resident Professors Murphy Tiernan and Kelly Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering narrow-minded students.

 ## Editions

 * Edition One - 2016
 * Edition Two - 2017